top of page

 Resistance to Small Orders

-Emerging brands with small MOQs (Minimum Order Quantities) often get turned away or deprioritized.
-Manufacturers prefer bulk orders for profit margins, leaving small brands scrambling for alternatives.
+Emerging brands with small MOQs (Minimum Order Quantities) frequently experience rejection or are deprioritized.
+Manufacturers prefer bulk orders to maximize profit margins, forcing these small brands to seek alternative options.

 The Manufacturer’s Side: Why Manufacturers Feel Undervalued